ruoom/Nice-Questions-And-Solutions/README.md

 # Nice-Questions-and-Solutions

-When you come across good questions or beautiful solutions, you can upload them to this repository! you can also view other people's uploaded questions, solutions and codes!
+When you come across good questions or beautiful solutions, you can upload them to this repository!

+You can also view other people's uploaded questions, solutions and codes!

 # Code
 When you want to upload code, you should follow these rules.